katyo/imdom/examples/todomvc/README.md

-# Isomorphic TodoMVC using Immediate-mode DOM
+# TodoMVC example using ImDOM

 ## Running